hikarisuwan/mlnew/README.md

 pip install pandas numpy matplotlib scikit-learn

 How to Run:
 There are two separate scripts, one for each dataset.
-Run them from the main project folder so the imports work correctly.

 Dataset 1: python dataset1/dataset_1_code.py
 Results go to dataset1/outputs_ds2/